 Fed provides massive liquidity injection to calm markets amid signs of stress

-The Federal Reserve intervened to stem a market meltdown on Thursday with a dramatic injection of cash that some analysts say could point to more aggressive action from the central bank to stimulate the economy and stabilize the financial system.
-The New York Federal Reserve said it will make $1.5 trillion available for overnight lending markets this week and start purchasing a broader range of U.S. Treasury securities as part of its monthly purchases, a shift that signals it could deploy crisis-era tools sooner than planned.
+The Federal Reserve moved to stem a market meltdown on Thursday with offers of $1.5 trillion in short-term loans that some analysts say could point to more aggressive action from the central bank in coming days to stimulate the economy and stabilize the financial system.
+With signs of financial stress emerging across different markets, the New York Federal Reserve said it would make the money available in three tranches of $500 billion each and that it would start purchasing a broader range of U.S. Treasury securities than it has been of late, a shift that signals the Fed could deploy some of its crisis-era tools sooner than planned.

-"The Fed is likely to do more soon, including cutting rates to likely zero," Ebrahim Rahbari, chief currency strategist for Citi, said in a note to clients Thursday.
-The central bank offered $500 billion in a three-month repo operation on Thursday and will offer an additional $500 billion in one-month repo and $500 billion in three-month repo loans on Friday.
+The Fed meets next week and many analysts now expect the central bank to chop its own target policy rate, quite possibly to zero, and give markets new guidance about how it plans to combat the economic fallout from the coronavirus.
+The unscheduled move - the latest in a series of actions aimed at providing liquidity and reassurance as the outbreak grows and brings areas of the country to a veritable halt - came as U.S. stocks plunged nearly 10% in their biggest one-day losses since the 1987 market crash.
+The outbreak, which originally was thought to pose a limited threat to the U.S. economy, is now increasingly seen as the event that could bring a record-long economic expansion to an end, but with little clarity yet as to how severe the downturn might be.

+The economy is already being hit with waves of event and travel cancellations.
+Broadway and Disneyland are going dark and the professional sports industry is for now on hold.
+But it did show the Fed moving to head off a repeat of the events that locked down financial markets and froze credit a little over a decade ago at the start of what became a deep recession.
+Its offer of effectively unlimited cash to banks was an effort to plant a flag of sorts and remind that the core function of a central bank is as a lender of last resort - to ensure that whatever other ills the economy may face it won't be a lack of cash.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)